-Male Breast Reduction Little Rock
+Male Breast Reduction

 Achieve a flatter, firmer, more masculine chest

 Gynecomastia, a condition of enlarged male breasts, affects about half the male population to some extent.
 The cause varies and for the most part is unknown.
 The condition has been linked to hormonal issues, dietary issues, and certain types of drug use.
+No matter the cause, board certified Little Rock cosmetic surgeon Dr. Rhys Branman can sculpt a more masculine looking chest.

-Do you have Male EBT™?
+Do you have gynecomastia (Male EBT™)?

 Gynecomastia can be caused by excess glandular tissue or excess fat.
 Most men present with a combination of both excess fat and glandular tissue, in some unique proportion.
 This condition is called Male EBT™, or Male Excess Breast Tissue.
 If you have had little-to-no success achieving a flatter, firmer chest with diet and exercise, it is likely that Male EBT™ is to blame—losing weight cannot influence excess glandular tissue.
 And, in many cases, weight loss does not achieve the level of fat reduction in the chest that a man would like to see.